Confidence isn’t something you suddenly wake up with one day.

 This is hard… and I can handle it.

-5. Strength Training Helps Women Take Up Space
+5. It Teaches Women to Take Up Space

-Historically and culturally, women have been taught that smaller = better.
+For decades, women have been taught that smaller equals better.

 Confidence Is Built in the Doing

-Confidence isn’t built by waiting until you feel ready.
+Confidence doesn’t come from waiting until you feel ready.

-And now, nearly 15 years later, it’s what I help other women find.
+And nearly 15 years later, it’s what I help other women discover too.

-We are not made to look the same.
+We were never meant to look the same.

 And God doesn’t make mistakes.